Last updated Feb 11, 2026.

 Gartner predicts that by 2027, 40% of enterprise applications will incorporate agentic AI capabilities, up from less than 5% in 2024.

-See It In Action: Companies like Ruh.ai are pioneering agentic AI solutions that combine goal-based planning with modern language models.
-Their AI SDR platform demonstrates how autonomous agents handle complex sales workflows.
+Ruh AI's Approach: Ruh AI pioneers agentic AI solutions that combine goal-based planning with modern language models.
+Our AI SDR platform demonstrates how autonomous agents handle complex sales workflows by merging the structured thinking of goal-based agents with the natural language capabilities of LLMs.

 Reinforcement Learning Agents